Cognet-74/MiniSecret/README.md

 ## 🧪 Example: Store and Use Secrets

-You want to store this secret:
+You want to store the following secret:

 ```
 MySecretPassword